-These are the best PUBG Mobile accessory options in March 2021: Controllers, Triggers, Mobile Holders and more!
+The best PUBG Mobile accessory options in Summer 2021: Controllers, Triggers, Mobile Holders, and more!

 PUBG Mobile Controllers

 Before we move on, allow us to break your bubble.
-PUBG Mobile does not support any sort of Bluetooth controller on Android or iOS.
-We recently featured the Mantis Gamepad app, a keymapping tool for Android that claims to protect you from getting banned and promises compatibility with almost any Android game.
-The best part of the app is that you don’t need to root your device to make it work and it is officially available on the Google Play Store.
+PUBG Mobile does not officially support any sort of Bluetooth controller on Android or iOS.
+However, you can use the Mantis Gamepad app, a keymapping tool for Android that claims to protect you from getting banned and promises compatibility with almost any Android game.
+The best part is that you don’t need to root your device to make it work and it is officially available on the Google Play Store.

 Additionally, you can also try using an emulator on your PC.
-By doing so you could easily map all the controls using the emulator itself although you will only match with other players that are also using an emulator and not the regular ones playing on the touchscreen.
+By doing so, you can easily map all the controls using the emulator itself.
+The only drawback of this method is that you will only match with other players that are also using an emulator and not the ones playing on a touchscreen device.
 Speaking of which, we have listed out some of the best emulators that you can use to play PUBG Mobile on your PC.
 We suggest that you use the Xbox One wireless controller if you are planning to take this route.

 PUBG Mobile Triggers